Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 ### Building the project

 To build the project you can simply use the provided build.sh script.
+Note that in order to use this script you **MUST** either provide a conda environment called PDZ, even if it's "empty" or comment out the `activate_conda` line in the script.
 For your first installation, you should run:

 `bash build.sh init`